guillaumecherel/constructor-graph/Readme.md

-type of `using min`, `Double -> Double -> a` and the input type of `using norm`, `Double -> b` match because we can find a substitution of type variables such that both types are equal: replace `b` by `Double -> a`[^type_match].
+type of `using min`, `Double -> Double -> a` and the input type of `using norm`, `Double -> b` match because we can find a substitution of type variables such that both types are equal: replace `b` by `Double -> a`[Type matching].

-[^type_match]: Details of type unification can be found in https://web.cecs.pdx.edu/~mpj/thih/TypingHaskellInHaskell.html#tthFtNtAAB

-This entails that at any point during the construction of the sequence above, we can choose the next `using x` expression among those whose type match.
+This entails that at any point during the construction of the sequence above, we can choose the next `using x` expression among those whose types match.
 So, we can imagine a program that iteratively asks a user which function to use, among candidates that type check, until a complete program is composed.
 This is what this project demonstrates.